-Pepco (electricity capacity): Pepco anticipates that the current infrastructure in the New York Avenue Vision Framework NE study area as provided would require upgrades to ensure there is adequate capacity to supply the load growth for both scenarios presented based on the demand assessment developed by the Office of Planning.
-Pepco conducts an annual forecast of the distribution system by analyzing the predicted load versus capacity for each feeder and substation to identify any planning criteria violations within the next ten years and determines actions to mitigate the violations, if any.
-Some ways Pepco mitigates those violations are with the addition of new substations, transformers, feeders, and non-wire alternatives.
+Pepco (electricity capacity): Pepco anticipates that the current infrastructure along Wisconsin Avenue would have enough capacity to support the full buildout and 2021 FLUM buildout scenario for the Wisconsin Avenue Development Framework, based on the demand assessment developed by OP.
+Pepco does not anticipate including projects in their current capital improvement plan to absorb the new demand presented in this assessment because the current infrastructure along Wisconsin Avenue would have enough capacity.
+However, Pepco conducts an annual forecast of the distribution system by analyzing the predicted load versus capacity for each feeder and substation to identify any planning criteria violations within the next ten years and determines actions to mitigate the violations, if any.
+Some ways Pepco mitigates those violations are with the addition of new substations, transformers, feeders, and non-wired alternatives.